 - Transcript will covert all spoken words to text.
 The transcript is searchable.
 This way, you can jump to any part of the video by searching for keywords.
 Very useful for long videos.

 - All meeting recordings in Teams channels are automatically uploaded to Stream.
-This way, an automatic minutes of meetings is also created for future reference.
-Just make sure the video language is set.

 - For learning videos, you can also attach a Forms based quiz to the video.
 This way, teaching and evaluation, can happen in one place.